 That victory in the 1984 Copa del Rey was Athletic's last major trophy.
 Coaches & players have come and gone and every so often the supporters hopes are raised of another great Athletic side, but to no avail.
 Three runners-up spots, one in the league and two in the cup, and an appearance in the final of the Europa Cup are as good as it has got in the last 28 years.
 Old arguments resurface about La Cantera and it does seem that the club has a slightly more flexible approach to "Basque-ness", but in essence the club is an anachronism.
 Perfectly suited to the first half of the twentieth century, but unlikely to ever compete at that level again.
 What of San Mamés?
 Well there is no denying the fact that the arch dominated the stadium.
 Until the arrival of the Guggenheim Museum, it was Bilbao's most recognisable architectural feature.
 Unsurprisingly, this type of structure has not been repeated, although different ways of supporting a roof with an arch can be found at Wembley and Durban.
 It was one of my favourite places to watch a match and the atmosphere is particularly intense for the Basque derby against Real Sociedad or when Real Madrid come to town.

 In 2006, the club announced plans to build a new stadium on land between the Rio Nevrion and the back of the west stand.
 The world financial crisis offered San Mamés a stay of execution, but work started in May 2010 on the €211m, 55,000 capacity stadium.
 Alas the new stadium will not feature an arch and from the plans, does look rather formulaic.
 Once complete, the old stadium will make way for a new residential area.
-As for the arch, well there is talk of it becoming the supports of a bridge that will link the new stadium with the north bank of the Nevrion.
-The new stadium is to be initially called Nuevo San Mamés and whilst it may not have the distinctive features of the old stadium, Athletic can count on one thing.
+As for the arch, well there was talk of it becoming the supports of a bridge that would link the new stadium with the north bank of the Nevrion, however in the end, it was dismantled and taken to the club's Lezama training complex.
+The new stadium is to be initially called The New San Mamés and whilst it may not have the distinctive features of the old stadium, Athletic can count on one thing.
 The club's fanatical supporters will remain defenders of the faith at the new cathedral.

 The last official match took place on 26 May 2013, with Levante spoiling the party and capping a disappointing last season for Athletic at the old stadium, by snatching a late winner.
 However, Athletic Club is more than the result of just one match, as San Mamés was much, much more than a just football stadium.